 Person.info(); // "This is a class for creating people."

-.
+In this example, Person is a class that has two properties: name and age.
 These properties are initialized in the constructor, which is a special method that is automatically called when a new instance of the class is created.
-Instance methods, like greet
+Instance methods, like greet, are defined without the function keyword and are available on all instances of the class.
+Static methods, like info, are defined with the static keyword and are called on the class itself, not on the instances.

 This class syntax provides a more readable and organized way to structure code compared to traditional JavaScript prototype inheritance.
 Additionally, classes in JavaScript are “syntactic sugar” over prototype inheritance and do not introduce a new inheritance model to the language.
 They are a cleaner and more elegant way to achieve the same result that would be achieved with constructor functions and prototypes.